-- · Credit risk:
+- Credit risk;

-- · Liquidity risk; and
+- · Liquidity risk;

+- Market risk; and

-- · Market risk.
+- Operational risk.

-This note presents information about the Company's and the Consolidated Entity's exposure to each of the above risks, their objectives, policies and processes for measuring and managing risk, and the management of capital.
+This note presents information about Cochlear's exposure to each of the above risks, its objectives, policies and processes for measuring and managing risk, and the management of capital.
 Further quantitative disclosures are included throughout these consolidated financial statements.